 Input data characteristics directly impact DL model learning, which is significant in applications that involve disease detection.
 For example, clinical decision-making could be adversely impacted by learning irrelevant features.
 In the case of COVID-19 and other pulmonary diseases, it is vital to limit analysis to the lung ROI and train the models toward learning relevant feature representations from within these pulmonary zones.
 Literature studies reveal that U-Net-based semantic segmentation delivers commendable performance in segmentation tasks using natural and medical imagery [33].
-For this study, we are using a custom U-Net with dropout layers to segment the lung ROI from the background.
-Gaussian dropouts are used in the encoder, as shown in Fig 1, to reduce overfitting and provide restrictive regularization [34].
+For this study, we use a custom U-Net with dropout [34] layers to segment the lung ROI from the background.
+Gaussian dropouts are used in the encoder to reduce overfitting and provide restrictive regularization.
 A dropout ratio of 0.5 is used after empirical pilot evaluations.
-The segmentation workflow is shown in Fig 2.
+Fig 1 shows the architecture of the custom U-Net segmentation and its corresponding performance curves.
+This is the first step in training.
+The model is trained and validated on patient-specific splits (80/20 train/validation split) of CXRs and their associated lung masks made available by Candemir & Antani [35].
+Sigmoidal activation is used at the deepest convolutional layer to restrict the mask pixels to the range (0-1).
+The model is optimized to minimize a combination of binary cross-entropy and dice losses given by, where $L{BCE_n}$ is the binary cross-entropy loss, $L{DSC_n}$ is the Dice loss, and n is the batch number.
+The losses are computed for each mini-batch.
+The final loss for the entire batch is determined by the mean of loss across all the mini-batches.
+The expression for $L{BCE_n}$ and $L{DSC_n}$ is given by: